WYCI: History

 Cross Hill Communications, LLC was granted the license of WNMN by the FCC on October 30, 2013.
 At that time they became a Tuff TV affiliate.
 On March 9, 2016, the call sign was changed to WYCI.
 As of 2017, most likely as a direct result of this transition of station management, WYCI offered no subchannels other than its primary Retro TV channel, leaving the Burlington–Plattsburgh market without a MyNetworkTV affiliate.
 As of April 1, 2017, WYCI became a Heroes & Icons (H&I) affiliate; sometime in 2018, they eventually resumed operations of its second subchannel, this time offering the Decades (now Catchy Comedy) service.
 WYCI is carried on Comcast and Spectrum (former Time Warner Cable and Charter) systems throughout the market.
 By January 1, 2018, both Dish Network and DirecTV started carrying WYCI throughout the market.
 On September 3, 2018, MyNetworkTV programming returned to the Burlington–Plattsburgh market, this time on WYCI's primary channel as a secondary affiliation to Heroes & Icons; H&I continued to air in all time slots not filled by MyNetworkTV's two-hour nightly block.
+However, MyNetworkTV became WYCI's primary affiliation on June 1, 2021, displacing H&I to 40.2 and Decades to a new 40.3 subchannel.
+Syndicated programming now occupies non-MyNetworkTV timeslots.

 On October 31, 2019, Gray Television announced plans to acquire WYCI from Cross Hill Communications.
 The sale was completed on January 31, 2020, forming a duopoly with WCAX-TV.
 In November 2020, Gray applied to add a second transmitter on Terry Mountain in Peru, New York, from which it would fully cover the Champlain Valley area.
 This construction never took place, however, and Gray returned the permit one month ahead of its August 2025 expiration.

 In 2025, WYCI reached an agreement with the Boston Red Sox to air four spring training games.
 The station also airs spring training and regular season New York Mets games syndicated by WPIX, as well as selected Vermont Lake Monsters and Vermont Green FC home games.
 All sports broadcasts are simulcast on WCAX's "3 News Now" subchannel (virtual channel 3.6) to allow coverage to the entire market.